nikochan2k/isomorphic-fs-webfs/README.md

-# isomorphic-fs
+# isomorphic-fs-webfs

-The isomorphic FileSystem API for Web.
+The isomorphic FileSystem API for Web File System API.